ithemes/iThemes-Security/readme.txt

 * 404 Logs now only accessible via the link on the logs page (thank you Marc-Alexandre Montpas)
 * Added .htaccess to protect saved backups (thank you Marc-Alexandre Montpas)
 * Added extra sanitization when downloading host info from database (was sanitized on upload) (thank you Marc-Alexandre Montpas)
-* Brazilian Portuguese translation by Rafael
+* Brazilian Portuguese translation by <a href="http://profiles.wordpress.org/rafaelfunchal">Rafael Funchal</a>
 * German translation by <a href="http://fluchtsportler.de" title="kniebremser">Rene Wolf</a>
 * Removed timezone from email lockout notifications (GitHub Issue #35)
 * Better variable checking to prevent error messages